lexibank/tlopo/out/vol4/chapter7.md

 </table>

-In the next set we find the same lowering of an unstressed vowel from l-ul to l-ol in Papuan Tip languages that was noted in reflexes of POc &ast;hamuk (§4).
+In the next set we find the same lowering of an unstressed vowel from /_-u_/ to /_-o_/ in Papuan Tip languages that was noted in reflexes of POc _&ast;ñamuk_ (§4).

 <table>
 <tr>